davmac314/dasynq/doc/USAGE.md

 ## 3. Error handling

-In general, the only operations that can fail (other than due to program error) are the watch registration methods (addWatch).
+In general, the only operations that can fail (other than due to program error) are the watch registration methods (add_watch).
 If they fail, they will throw an exception; either a `std::bad_alloc` or a `std::system_error`.